Katie Uhlaender knows the thrill of the Olympics, and the frustration with those who run them

 Uhlaender’s Olympic experience gained new resonance in the days before Friday morning, when she landed in eighth place following the first two women’s skeleton runs, out of medal position by three-tenths of a second.
 Uhlaender believed it “doable” to erase the margin and win bronze Saturday night, “which would be really freaking cool after Sochi,” she said.

 Two Olympic cycles after those 2014 Games, the cloud of Russian doping still hovers over the Games.
 The Russian Olympic Committee won the team figure skating event Monday, but the skaters have not received their medals.
-Following days of intrigue and deflection by the International Olympic Committee, the International Testing Agency announced Friday that star 15-year-old skater Kamila Valieva tested positive a banned substance and promised an expedited hearing to determine her eligibility.
+Following days of intrigue and deflection by the International Olympic Committee, the International Testing Agency announced Friday that star 15-year-old skater Kamila Valieva tested positive a banned substance, and it promised an expedited hearing to determine her eligibility.

 “The way I’d look at that is they let them compete, so if comes back positive they’re disqualified,” Uhlaender said.
 “That’s their own risk.
 But also, at this point, man, I don’t know.
 Even being here in China, they have the ITA here and all these people, how do we really know what’s going on behind the scenes?
 It’s not independent.
 None of this is independent.
 It’s all run by the IOC.
 It’s really hard to have faith in a system that failed so hard in 2014.”

 Another Russian doping scandal at the Olympics resurfaced the nation’s history of malfeasance and, to many, the IOC’s inability or refusal to deter it.
-Russian athletes have competed under the Russian Olympic Committee in the past two Olympics with Russia officially banned after the state-sponsored doping program it employed at the 2014 Games was revealed.
+Russian athletes have competed under the Russian Olympic Committee in the past two Olympics, with Russia officially banned after the state-sponsored doping program it employed at the 2014 Games was revealed.

 Perhaps no athlete was affected more directly than Uhlaender.
-She finished fourth at the 2014 Sochi Olympics, behind Russian Elena Nikitna by four hundredths of a second.
+She finished fourth at the 2014 Sochi Olympics, behind Russian Elena Nikitina by four-hundredths of a second.
 After the pervasive doping came to light, the IOC banned Nikitina and 27 other Russian athletes from the Olympics for life, putting Uhlaender in position to be retroactively awarded bronze.

 On the day Uhlaender arrived in South Korea for the 2018 PyeongChang Games, the Court of Arbitration for Sport overturned the permanent Olympic bans of all 28 Russian athletes.
 Uhlaender cried when she received the news, but not because it would cost her her first Olympic medal.